 The Generac LP3250 propane-powered portable generator provides enough power to run a couple of big appliances at once.
-Owners say using propane as fuel can be an advantage when gas is scarce, without the maintenance issues that frequently plague gasoline fuel systems.
+Owners say using propane can be an advantage when gas is scarce, without the maintenance issues that frequently plague gasoline fuel systems.
 This model is efficient and lightweight, but the company draws criticism for poor customer service.

 Reasonable accessibility.
 The Generac LP3250 is propane-powered, with an on-board platform to hold a 20- or 30-pound propane tank.
 As a light-duty generator, it's rated at 3,250 watts of continuous power, with up to 3,750 watts of surge power.
 The LP3250 has four covered 5-20R outlets and a single, covered 14-20R twist-lock outlet.
 It's worth noting that although the outlets are rated for 20 amps, this unit's circuit breakers are rated for only 15 amps.
 This somewhat curtails its power output because the breakers will trip if you try to draw the full 20 amps.
 For extra protection, the LP3250 features low-oil pressure shutdown and outlet covers.

-Review Credibility: Very Good More than 30 Amazon.com reviewers give the Generac LP3250 3.8 stars out of 5.
-Most say the generator runs well, but a few warn that starting it is more complicated than with a gas-powered unit.
-A number of owners complain about terrible customer support.
+Almost 60 Amazon.com users post a review here, giving the Generac LP3250 4 stars out of 5.
+Most say the generator runs well, but a few warn that it's more complicated to start than a gas-powered unit.
+A few owners complain about terrible customer support.

 3. Electric Generators Direct.com